 Trustee Compensation.
-Each Trustee who is not an "interested person" of the Trust may receive compensation for their services to the Trust.
-All Trustees are reimbursed for any out-of-pocket expenses incurred in connection with attendance at meetings.
-Each Trustee receives a retainer fee at the annualized rate of \$50,000.
-Additionally, each Trustee receives a fee of \$2,500 per special in-person meeting and \$1,250 per special telephonic meeting.
-Compensation received from the Trust for the fiscal year ended September 30, 2018 is as follows:
+Each of the Independent Trustees may receive compensation for his or her services to the Trust.
+All Independent Trustees are reimbursed for any out-of-pocket expenses incurred in connection with attendance at meetings.
+Each Independent Trustee receives a retainer fee at the annualized rate of \$30,000.
+Additionally, each Independent Trustee receives a fee of \$500 for each special Board meeting or any Committee meeting attended held in the future on a day other than a day on which a regular quarterly Board meeting is held.